|Science is not about gawking!

-But then a good question is: Why would the mathemagicians use the term observe rather than the more
+But then a good question is: Why would the theorists use the term observe rather than the more correct

-What the mathemagicians are doing in an underhanded way is introducing testimony.
+What the mathematicians are doing in an underhanded way is introducing testimony.
 They are TESTIFYING

 in order to compel the jury to see it their way.
 They are bringing authority to bear on the jurors, specifically,

 expert testimony.
-The mathemagicians are preempting you, deterring collateral attacks on their findings.
+The mathematicians are preempting you, deterring collateral attacks on their findings.